eth-cscs/firecrest/doc/source/tutorial.rst

         }
     }

+While the transfer from Object Storage to the filesystem is still ongoing the status will be "113".

 Run again the simulation with a bigger file
 ===========================================

-Same as the other submission, to be filled when we have a use case
+If you want, you can follow the same steps as before to get the SHA-1 of the file you just uploaded.

 Download the output
 ===================

-Now let's download the output from the last simulation.
+After succesfully running our jobs we should verify that the output is what we expect.
+In our case we can download the output, check the result of the `sha1sum` command against the result we get from the file in our local machine.

+The output is so small it would make sense to download it with the blocking call `utilities/download <reference.html#get--utilities-download>`__, but we will do a non-blocking through the `Storage microservice` just so we can see the workflow in that case.
 It follows a similar workflow, as the non-blocking uploading of a file.
 First, we have to ask FirecREST to transfer the file from the machine's filesystem to the staging area.
 As soon as the transfer is complete we have to FirecREST for the link from where we can download the file.

 The first step is a call to the `/storage/xfer-external/download <reference.html#put--storage-xfer-external-download>`__ endpoint.
 We only pass the authorization token and the location of the file to the call.
+Remember that the output of the job is inside the `firecrest` directory in our case.

 .. tabs::

     .. code-tab:: bash

-        curl -X POST "${FIRECREST_IP}/storage/xfer-external/download" -H "Authorization: Bearer ${TOKEN}" -F "sourcePath=/home/test1/new-dir/file"
+        curl -X POST "${FIRECREST_IP}/storage/xfer-external/download" -H "Authorization: Bearer ${TOKEN}" -F "sourcePath=/home/test1/firecrest/d3c285d93ea408750f020a51791192d5/res.txt"

     .. code-tab:: python

-        sourcePath = /home/test1/new-dir/file
+        sourcePath = `/home/test1/firecrest/d3c285d93ea408750f020a51791192d5/res.txt`
         response = requests.post(
             url=f'{FIRECREST_IP}/storage/xfer-external/download',
             headers={'Authorization': f'Bearer {TOKEN}'},
             data={'sourcePath': sourcePath}
         )
+        print(json.dumps(response.json(), indent=4))

 And the response will only give us the `task ID` of the task we just created.